cfadams/salt-tinc/README.md

 5. Create a salt-reactor to generate the certs (./gen_crt.sh *minion_name*).
 This can be done using events, or a salt-call while running the SLS.

 ## Configuration
-#### tinc['service']['dns']
-Type: Future Release

-Turns DNS resolution on or off.
-Required for resolving other minions in the tinc network using DNS

-#### tinc['service']['ospf']
-Type: Future Release

-Turns BIRD's OSPF on or off.
-Using OSPF, "introducers" on the "core" network can transfer data between subnets that may be connected to one server, but not another.

 #### tinc['internal-domains']
 Type: Optional